by Native Instruments

 What’s new?

-Watch composer and NI product expert Reuben Cornell dig into some of KONTAKT’s new features in the above video, then read-on for the full run-down.
+Watch composer and NI product expert Reuben Cornell dig into some of KONTAKT’s new features in the above video, then read on for the full run-down.

 The new browsing experience

 When it comes to making music, staying in the flow is the name of the game.
-And nothing gets in the way of that quite like having to hunt too hard for the perfect sound.
-If you own any version of KOMPLETE from recent years, for example, you may be familiar with the double-edged-sword nature of having so many sounds to choose from.
-To make things easier, we’ve completely rebuilt the browser for KONTAKT 7 (the old one’s still there too, in case you’ve grown attached).
+And nothing gets in the way of that, like having to hunt too hard for the perfect sound.
+If you own any version of KOMPLETE from recent years, you may be familiar with the double-edged nature of having so many sounds to choose from.

 Aside from looking a whole lot better – especially on Hi-DPI screens, the new browser exposes your individual sounds, as opposed to just instruments, and makes them easy to find with filtering, search, and even audio previews (if you’re familiar with the browser in KOMPLETE KONTROL, this feature works similarly).
-Wan to see all your violin sounds in one place, regardless of which product they’re from or which developer made them?
+Want to see all your violin sounds in one place, regardless of which product they’re from or which developer made them?
 Now you can.

 The new Factory Library

-The original is a tough act to follow, then, so we’ve gone all out.
+The original is a tough act to follow, so we’ve gone all out.
 Aside from the returning ANALOG DREAMS, ETHEREAL EARTH, HYBRID KEYS, and RETRO MACHINES, KONTAKT 7 ships with seven brand new collections, spanning nearly 900 instruments in total, all presented via stunning Hi-DPI interfaces with intuitive controls (pre-mapped when used with KOMPLETE KONTROL or MASCHINE, naturally).

 Orchestral